reidrac/motivator/README.md

 This is a Django application to generare [motivational posters][1] by uploading images or providing an URL to an online image.

-The site can be found live at: [Motivators](http://motivator.usebox.net/)
+The application can be found live at: [Motivators](http://motivator.usebox.net/).

 [1]: https://en.wikipedia.org/wiki/Motivational_poster "Wikipedia entry for motivational posters"